zhaoyutong43210/CBCT_Scatter_CCMB/example_data/README.md

-# The Varian TrueBeam OBI gives the following data:
+# Clinical data

-## 1. Planning CT
+## 1. Planning CT images

 Paitent sliced data has been stored in a series \.dcm files, which can be open with MicroDicom Viewer.
 The following figure gives an example:

 ![MicroDicom example(planning CT)](./Microdicom_example2.png)

-This data is used as the ground truth in this research.
+This data is used to build paitent phantom as well as the ground truth in this research.

+# The Varian TrueBeam OBI gives the following data:

 ## 2. CBCT projections